SuboptimalEng/orbital/README.md

 # 🛰 Orbital - Video File Browser

 Orbital is a local-first desktop app that allows you to search, filter, and preview video (and image) files on your computer.
-Think of it like an app that turns your computer's file browser into YouTube.
+It turns your computer's file browser into YouTube.

+Orbital is available for purchase on 👉[Gumroad]() for $10 USD.

 ## How does it work?